nuxeh/roffl/spec/spec.md

-All transfers are done between TCP streams, using the noise protocol framework for handshaking, establishing a secure channel, and processing data sent and received via TCP, using the "" protocol.
+All transfers are done between TCP streams, using the noise protocol framework for handshaking, establishing a secure channel, and processing data sent and received via TCP, using the "Noise_XXpsk3_25519_ChaChaPoly_BLAKE2s" protocol.

 Transfers are always 64 kB blocks.
-BLAKE2 is used as the noise protocol hashing function.

 1.2 Server password